Austin, TX

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Austin's reported net position is understated by $969.3 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.
+Austin's reported net position is inflated by $433.9 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.

 IN THE NEWS